amcginlay/pks-quickstart/README.md

 To run these commands you will need to install and configure the `pks` and `kubctl` cli tools locally.

+Keep your jumpbox session to allow quick access to the required variable values, then repeat the following steps:

+* Login to PKS
+* Use the PKS client to cache the cluster creds

 ## Allow remote access to the Kubernetes dashboard

 ```bash